alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-15-swear-by-allah-and-his-messenger.md

 category: [fatwas, oaths]
 hijri: Dhul-Qa'dah 25, 1441
 note: true
-excerpt: It is impermissible to do so, for the Messenger of Allah said, Whoever makes an oath should swear by Allah or else remain silent.
+summary: It is impermissible to do so, for the Messenger of Allah said, Whoever makes an oath should swear by Allah or else remain silent.
 muftis:
   chairman:
     - name: Shaykh Ibn Baz